 #7: A Lush Outdoor Dog Park Setup With Palm Trees and Open Lawn

-You know that feeling when your golden is finally getting the zoomies out somewhere that isn’t your living room?
+I know that feeling of freedom when your dogs FINALLY get the zoomies out somewhere that isn’t your living room.

 And honestly?
 Your girl would thrive here.